tetcore/substrate-verifiable-credentials/README.md

 Open source projects like Substrate and this workshop could not be successful without the collective minds and collaborative effort of the development community.

-The Substratekitties workshop stands on the backs of giants like [Cryptokitties](https://www.cryptokitties.co/), [Cryptozombies](https://cryptozombies.io/), [Docsify](https://docsify.js.org/), [Monaco Editor](https://microsoft.github.io/monaco-editor/), [David Revoy's Cat Avatar Generator](https://framagit.org/Deevad/cat-avatar-generator), and numerous volunteers to report errors and bugs along the way.
+This Workshops is a fork of the famous [Substratekitties workshop](https://github.com/substrate-developer-hub/substrate-collectables-workshop), which itself stands on the backs of giants like [Cryptokitties](https://www.cryptokitties.co/), [Cryptozombies](https://cryptozombies.io/), [Docsify](https://docsify.js.org/), [Monaco Editor](https://microsoft.github.io/monaco-editor/), [David Revoy's Cat Avatar Generator](https://framagit.org/Deevad/cat-avatar-generator), and numerous volunteers to report errors and bugs along the way.

 We hope this educational material teaches you something new, and in turn, you teach others too.